thejoycekung/joyce.fyi/content/posts/ductf-2020.md

 *Post-CTF*: The last step we were missing was to actually get the memory address for `get_shell()`.
 Looking at the official writeup, it looks like we can use the `pwn` Python module with the `ELF()` object and `p64()` function to get the address of the `get_shell` function and insert it into our string, getting a shell.

-This was pretty interesting, as all three of us had encountered buffer overflows in some capacity from our assignments, but only in C. We remembered enough to brute force, but for the actual shell-code insertion, we were a little lost.
+This was pretty interesting, as two of us had encountered buffer overflows in some capacity from our assignments, but only in C. We remembered enough to brute force, but for the actual shell-code insertion, we were a little lost.
 It was also cool to see the use of `pwn` in Python - it definitely seems like a useful module.

 **Flag**: DUCTF{h0w_d1d_you_c4LL_That_funCT10n?!?!?}
 **Tools**: [`pwn`](https://github.com/Gallopsled/pwntools)